Fental/Fental/_posts/2015-04-28-js-desigin-patten-1-2.md

 Interface.ensureImplements = function(object) {
 	if(arguments.length < 2) {
-		throw new Error("Function Interface.ensureImplements called with" + arguments.length + "arguments, but expected at least 2.");
+		throw new Error('Function Interface.ensureImplements called with' + arguments.length + 'arguments, but expected at least 2.');
 	}

 	for (var i = 1, len = arguments; i < len; i++) {
 		var interface = arguments[i];
 		if (interface.constructor !== Interface) {
-			throw new Error("Function Interface.ensurImplements expects arguments two and above to be instances of Interface.");
+			throw new Error('Function Interface.ensurImplements expects arguments two and above to be instances of Interface.');
 		}

 		for (var j = 0, methodsLen = interface.methods.length; j < methodsLen; j++) {
 			var method = interface.methods[j];
-			if (!object[method] || typeof object[method] !== "function") {
+			if (!object[method] || typeof object[method] !== 'function') {
-				throw new Error("Function Interface.ensurImplements: object does not implement the " + interface.name + " interface.Methods " + method + "was not found");
+				throw new Error('Function Interface.ensurImplements: object does not implement the ' + interface.name + ' interface.Methods ' + method + 'was not found');
 			}
 		}
 	}